net-lisias-kspu/Historian/README.md

 A `TEXT` element renders a string of text.

-* `Text` Value of the text that is to be displayed.
+* `Text` Value of the text that is to be used.
 Supports rich text and placeholder values. _Default: Empty_
 * `TextAnchor` Alignment of the text relative to the bounds of the element.
 Supports any one of these values: `UpperLeft`, `UpperCenter`, `UpperRight`, `MiddleLeft`,`MiddleCenter`, `MiddleRight`, `LowerLeft`, `LowerCenter`, and `LowerRight`. _Default: MiddleCenter_
-* `Font` name of OS font to use for text in the element.
+* `Font` name of an OS font to use for text in the element.
 NOTE: this value is case sensitive and the name must EXACTLY match the name of a font installed in your operating system (e.g. `Arial`, `Comic Sans MS`, `Times New Roman`). _Default_: none.
 * `FontSize` Size of the font.
 Note that rich text format specifiers can override this. _Default: 10_
 * `FontStyle` Style of the font.
 Supports any one of these values: `Normal`, `Bold`, `Italic`, and `BoldAndItalic`.
 Note that rich text format specifiers can override this. _Default: Normal_
 * `Color` Color of the font.
 Note that rich text format specifiers can override this. _Default: 1.0,1.0,1.0,1.0_